novoalab/epitranscriptomic_fingerprinting/README.md

 # rRNA epitranscriptomic fingerprinting
-Scripts used to analyze the data and build the figures used in Milenkovic et al., XXXX
+Scripts used to analyze the sequencing data and build the figures used in Milenkovic et al., XXXX

 ## Table of Contents  (to be edited)
 - [General Description](#General-description)